Rehabilitation of "Newton's Dream"

 After display in several different configurations in several different exhibition halls, the machine began to show signs of wear.
 After more than 25 years of continuous vibration and impact, some steel tracks sagged and some welded joints broke.
 Balls would depart from their tracks, and several portions of the 14' x 14' x 5' sculptural machine became dysfunctional.

-In 2015, The Franklin Institute commissioned Anvil Works to repair and refinish "Newton's Dream."
+In 2015, The Franklin Institute commissioned Anvil Works to repair and refinish "Newton's Dream" to the extent possible.
 All work was done on-site in one week, involving safe and accurate public welding in a museum exhibition hall during open hours.
+Eventually, the old machine was retired and replaced with a pair of newly comissioned machines, "Newton's Convergence," installed in 2017.